It has been said that 99% of Japanese companies consist of Small-Medium sized Enterprises (SMEs).

-It means that all Members have to secure the creditors repayment of the Company’s liability beyond their capital contribution (they may have to sell their own personal property for the sake of the Company).
+It means that all Members have to secure the creditors’ repayment of the Company’s liability beyond their capital contribution (they may have to sell their own personal property for the sake of the Company).

-Having Members with sound financial resource may be good for enhancement of the Company’s solvency.
+Having Members with sound financial resources may be good for the enhancement of the Company’s solvency.
 However, as Members of Goumei Kaisha owe joint and several liability, once a Member repay for the sake of the Company, other Members need to repay to the Member in accordance with respective liability amounts.
 Goumei Kaisha cannot be formed without mutual trust among the Members.

 It has to be formed with Unlimited Member and Limited Member, i.e., at least two Members.
 It means it is not available for a Personal Company.

 Coupling of a Talented but no money entrepreneur (Limited Member) and rich sponsor ( but Unlimited and no interest in management of the Company) may be able to create a Personal Company in substance.
 But there is no such thing as a free lunch.